• Disease Overview

 The blood product SD plasma (VIPLAS/SD) has been approved by the U.S. Food and Drug Administration (FDA) for the treatment of TTP.

-In 2019, the FDA approved caplacizumab-yhdp (Cablivi) as the first therapy specifically indicated, in combination with plasma exchange and immunosuppressive therapy, for the treatment of adult patients with acquired TTP.
+In 2019, the FDA approved caplacizumab-yhdp (Cablivi) as the first therapy specifically indicated, in combination with plasma exchange and immunosuppressive therapy, for the treatment of adults with acquired TTP.
 Cablivi is the first targeted treatment that inhibits the formation of blood clots.

 In 2023, the FDA approved an enzyme replacement therapy called Adzynma to prevent and treat episodes of cTTP.